Magnetic Hill (India)

-Magnet Hill is a gravity hill located near Leh in Ladakh, India.
+Magnet Hill is a gravity hill located, near Leh in Leh district of Ladakh, India.
 The layout of the area and surrounding slopes create the optical illusion of a hill.
 The hill road is actually a downhill road.
 Objects and cars on the hill road may appear to roll uphill in defiance of gravity when they are, in fact, rolling downhill.
-It is 7.5 km southeast of Nimmoo and 26.5 km west of Leh on Srinagar-Ladakh road.
+It is 7.5 km southeast of Nimmoo and 26.5 km west of Leh on Srinagar-Leh road.